realworldocaml/book/book/testing/README.md

 Note that we put in some expect annotations where we want to see data, but we haven't filled them in.
 We can now run the test to see what happens.
-The results, however, are not what we hoped for.
+The results, however, are not what you might hope for.

 ```sh dir=examples/erroneous/echo_test_original/test,unset-INSIDE_DUNE
   $ dune runtest